This is the tenth year with Gardener Cary George in charge of the Garden.

 Treasurer Jack Schultz reported that there was about $50,000 in the bank accounts.

-In Committees, Shirley Schultz was Volunteer coordinator, Joy Davis became the new membership chair; Gloria Miller, Historian; Newsletter editor still vacant, but Barb Milligan took over at the end of the year; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.
+In Committees, Shirley Schultz was Volunteer coordinator, Joy Davis became the new membership chair; Gloria Miller, Historian; Newsletter editor still vacant, but Barb Milligan who was not a director took over at the end of the year; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.
 44 volunteers were on the active list.
 244 persons on the membership list, a nice increase from last year.

 Jeff Lee, Manager of Environmental Operations for the Park Board was present and discussed recent organization changes at the Park Board.